 — Fifth, just because something isn’t possible on one vendor, doesn’t mean it isn’t possible on another vendor.
 Keep your mind open, and never, ever say the phrase “Well, the configuration is definitely fine”.
 Because even if you’re 99.99999% sure it is, there’s a 0.00001% chance it isn’t.

 — And finally: automation is your friend.
 Use automation, use it well, and stop mistakes happening in the first place.
+Don’t make your staff manually configure things: after the 30th router build of the day, it’s too easy for them to type /32 when they mean /24.
 In fact, I fully plan to spend time learning JSNAPy, so that this entire process can become nice and elegant, and all elements can be tested with just a few key strokes.
 Embrace our robot overlords, and the reliability and consistency they bring to the automated table.

 Have you got any stories of mistakes you’ve learned from?
 If you’ve blogged about it, or if you feel like writing about it below, please do leave a comment.
 I’d love to hear about it!